Strelnikova Breathing Exercises for Singing (Review) By Dr. Artour Rakhimov - Last updated on August 9, 2018

 metabolism, immunity, decreases sedentary lifestyle, is easy to execute, useful

-for treatment of many health conditions and therefore can be recommended for
+for the treatment of many health conditions and therefore can be recommended for

 Signed by 3 doctors